 Dates & Duration

-The next course will run in Spring 2018, commencing with the first of two 2-Day workshops.
+The next course will start in September 2018, commencing with the first of two 2-Day workshops.

 The course will run for 12 weeks.